appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 ---
 description: Follow these steps to upgrade the Appsmith Community Edition to a Business Edition.
 ---
-# Upgrade to Business Edition
+# Upgrade from Community Edition

-This page guides Community Edition users to upgrade their Appsmith installation to the Business Edition.
-If you want to install Business Edition directly, see [Installation Guides](/getting-started/setup/installation-guides).
+This page guides Community Edition users to upgrade their Appsmith installation to the Appsmith Commercial Edition.
+If you want to install Appsmith Commercial Edition directly, see [Installation Guides](/getting-started/setup/installation-guides).

-To proceed with the upgrade from the Community Edition to the Business Edition, select your installation type below:
+To proceed with the upgrade from the Community Edition, select your installation type below:

 <div class="containerBorder">
     <div class="containerGrid">